dxatscale/sfpowerscripts/README.md

 #### History

-sfpowerscripts initially began life in the form of a  Azure Pipelines Extension. available through the Visual Studio marketplace.
-The project was then expanded to support other Continous Build Platforms utilizing a sfdx-plugin.
+sfpowerscripts initially began life in the form of a  Azure Pipelines Extension. available through the Visual Studio marketplace wrote by @azlam-abdulsalam as a personal project.

-The project is now migrated to  Accenture Open Source Program and a key component of Accenture DX@Scale initiative, a set of opinionated tool and practices for Enterprise Salesforce Development.
+The project was then migrated to Accenture Open Source Program and a key component of Accenture DX@Scale initiative, a set of opinionated tool and practices for Enterprise Salesforce Development.The project is currently being expanded to support other Continous Build Platforms utilizing a sfdx-plugin.

 #### Maintainers